Bob-Light1/School-Dashboard-BLG/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Next.js, take a look at the following resources or others if you want :

 - [Lama Dev Youtube Channel](https://youtube.com/lamadev)
 - [Next.js](https://nextjs.org/learn)